You may know how to prepare for tornadoes but do you know how to prepare for tornado-related insurance claims? Tornado season has arrived.

 For most families, having a plan to get to safety is the main priority during this dangerous season and with good reason as many of these storms also end in tragedy.
 But once your family has created an evacuation plan (Ready.gov has excellent tools to help with this), and prepared for all of the safety and health issues that may arise, then it’s time to start thinking about protecting your property.

 Tornadoes can be extremely costly as far as insurance claims go.
 “In 2013 insured losses from U.S. tornadoes/thunderstorms totaled $10.3 billion, down from $15 billion in 2012,” according to the Insurance Information Institute.
 How can homeowners ensure that they will be covered if a tornado touches down?
 And what should do if their property is damaged?

 “Strong heavy winds and tornadoes can cause considerable damage even to the most well-constructed buildings.
-The fact is that many structures will not survive this type of storm and the owners will need to repair or rebuild what is left,” said Carl Gross, Vice President, Chief Administrative Officer and Shareholder of Globe Midwest/Adjusters International, which is based in Southfield, Michigan.
+The fact is that many structures will not survive this type of storm and the owners will need to repair or rebuild what is left."

-Gross notes that the time immediately following extreme property damage is always very stressful for families so he advises them to do as much pre-event preparation as possible including the following:
+AI/MBC notes that the time immediately following extreme property damage is always very stressful for families so they advise property owners to do as much pre-event preparation as possible including the following:

 - Take photos of each room in your house and upload them to a cloud server that won’t be damaged in the event of extreme weather

 - Make sure that you have copies of your insurance policies scanned and saved online or paper copies stored in water and fireproof containers